gsharp-aai/n8n-nodes-assemblyai/README.md

 ### Example workflows

-> [!WARNING] After importing, you'll need to set your AssemblyAI credentials on each node.
+⚠️ **Warning:** After importing, you'll need to set your AssemblyAI credentials on each node.
 Otherwise you will see: `"Problem in node ‘List transcriptions‘ Node does not have any credentials set"`.

 You can import these example workflows directly into n8n: